-ELLIN KLOR holds an AB degree in art history from UC Berkeley and a Masters of Library Science from Simmons College in Boston.
+ELLIN KLOR holds an BA degree in art history from UC Berkeley and a Masters of Library Science from Simmons College in Boston.
 She is a lifelong sewer, quilter, and collector of folk art.
 Ellin has traveled in Europe, Latin America, and Japan.
 She has utilized her research skills for travel planning, including assisting with the Textile Arts Council’s tours to New York (2018) and Los Angeles (2019).
 She welcomes the opportunity to contribute to the important role that TAC plays in supporting the textile arts at the Fine Arts Museums and the Bay Area.

 MIRKA KNASTER: As a long-time writer and editor, Mirka has used words to convey ideas and emotions to others.
 As an artist, she communicates with fiber—textiles and paper—because it’s exhilarating to engage with color, texture, line, shape and space, pattern and design.
 She’s fascinated by how textiles have been central to human life since earliest times.
 Through extensive experiences on other continents, she became aware of how they play a universal role in celebrating beauty and imparting feelings.
 Textiles tell stories about the cultures that create them and mark stages of the life cycle as well as express the relationship people have to their environment.